ferdinand-koenig/resmetric/README.md

 different resilience metrics can be explored.
 In addition, the `metrics` submodule provides functions that can calculate the metrics individually!

+> **Note**: This README corresponds to the anonymized version, created for a double-blind review process.
+> Any occurrences of "ANONYMIZED" in the text indicate that certain information or links have been removed to maintain
+> anonymity.
+The full details will be restored in the version prepared for publication.

 ## Key Features
 - **Separation of Dip-Agnostic ([T-Ag]) and Dip-Dependent Metrics ([T-Dip])**: Analyze your performance graph w.r.t. resilience and 'antifragility' (See *Getting Started* Section)
 - **Dip-Agnostic Metrics** do not depend on where a disruption starts and the system is fully recovered.
 (AUC, count and time below a threshold, etc)